jeroenvandijk/elephantdb-playground/README.md

 # Elephantdb Playground

 This project is meant to get up and running quickly with ElephantDB.
-It shows how to run ElephantDB locally, how to generate shards and how to fetch data from the repl.
+It shows how to run ElephantDB locally, how to generate shards and how to fetch data in the repl.

-Note: all the command below assume you have Leiningen 2 installed
+Note: all the commands below assume you have [Leiningen 2](https://github.com/technomancy/leiningen) installed

 ## Starting the database